dapperAuteur/kys-rag/README.md

 For questions or inquiries, reach out at **a@awews.com**.
-Chat with Brand Anthony McDonald in real-time by visiting https://i.brandanthonymcdonald.com/portfolio
+Chat with Brand Anthony McDonald in real-time by visiting https://i.brandanthonymcdonald.com/portfolio or by visiting https://l.awews.com/merch to purchase a shirt, hoodie, stickers, etc.
 ```

 This README.md provides a comprehensive overview of the project, technical stack, features, deployment, and strengths/weaknesses for potential contributors and employers.
 Let me know if you'd like to refine or expand any sections!